Functional brain scans—now available on-site with our ultra-compact, state-of-the-art Positrigo NeuroLF PET scanner.

 What to Expect on Scan Day

-2. Injection & Uptake: a tiny amount of tracer is injected; you can relax in a comfortable chair for 30–45 minutes while it circulates.
+- Injection & Uptake: a small amount of tracer is injected and allowed to uptake, while you relax in a comfortable chair for 46–60 minutes prior to scanning.

-3. Seated Scan: the NeuroLF captures high-resolution images in just 10–15 minutes.
+- PET Scan: you will recline on the PET scan seat, while the NeuroLF captures high-resolution images in 10–20 minutes.

-4. Post-scan: you may resume normal activities immediately; results are reviewed by our neurologist and discussed at your follow-up visit.
+- Post-scan: you may resume normal activities immediately; images are interpreted by a radiologist, and results are reviewed by our neurologist and discussed at your follow-up visit.

 Radiotracer doses are low and side-effects are rare.
 Please inform the technologist if you are pregnant or breastfeeding.